easyCZ/memcached-vs-redis/dissertation/baseline.md

 From Figure 2, we can see that latency improves dramatically until we reach 6 threads and rises steadily with number of threads larger than 6.
 Similarly, the number of operations per second peaks at 6 threads and declines steadily after.
 Figure 4 shows that memcached cpu usage will increase steadily with the number threads until we reach 6 threads at which point the CPU usage remains steady.

 #### Analysis
 The results outlined above are consistent with a memcached recommendation to run memacached with the number of threads equal to the number of CPU cores.
 Indeed, our test server has only 6 cores and from the benchmarks it can be seen that the overhead of larger number of threads than cpu cores actually decreases performance.
+Furthermore, Figure 4 also illustrates that memcached is networking heavy, all of the CPU capacity beyond application requirements are spent in the network stack and interrupt handling.

+### Scaling memcached instances